 From Nipigon drive about 20km east and turn left (north) onto a logging road that has a sign for Flemming’s Outfitters.
-Drive up this logging road for 200m and park near the steel cylinders.
+Drive along this logging road for 200m and park near the steel cylinders.

 The trail starts across the road from the steel cylinders.
 Follow the trail south until you meet a snowmobile trail and then head right (east) until you reach a bridge.
 Just before the bridge, you will see the flagged trail on the north side next to the river.

 This trail is not for beginners.
 You will need to be able to navigate using a copy of the trail map as there are intersections and places where it is harder to find the trail markings.
 I first learned about this trail in The Thunder Bay Hiking Association’s Guide Book.
 I’m not sure they still produce this book but at the time it had a good map and description of this hike.